hobbymarks/fnx/README.md

 ## Introduction
 ### Bash Version
-A tool base on [rename](http://plasmasturm.org/code/rename/) to unify file name。File name format：
+A tool base on [rename](http://plasmasturm.org/code/rename/) to unify file name.

+File name format:
-1. no space in file name（firstly all space will be replace by underline,then multiple consecutive underscores will be reduced to one）；
+1. no space in file name（firstly every space will be replaced by an underscore,then multiple consecutive underscores will be reduced to one);
-2. only underscore allowed in file name，all other control characters will be replace by underscore；
+2. only underscore allowed in file name，all other control characters will be replaced by underscore;
-3. multiple consecutive underscores will be reduced to one；
+3. multiple consecutive underscores will be reduced to one;
 4. underscore at the beginning of file name will be deleted;
 5. underscore at the end of file name will be deleted;